futomi/html5-CC2650SensorTag.js/README.md

 `soft`         | String | Software Revision
 `manufacturer` | String | Manufacturer Name

-Note that this method can be called without setting any configurations using [`writeConfigurations()`](writeConfigurations-method) method.

 #### <a name="readBatteryLevel-method">readBatteryLevel(*[callback]*)</a>

-This method starts to read the battery level from the targeted device and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method starts to read the battery level from the targeted device and returns a `Promise` object.

 ```JavaScript
 tag.readBatteryLevel().then((data) => {